Skip To Content

 Notifications

 Data Pipelines supports sending email notifications to data pipeline owners when a task run fails.
-This feature is currently in beta.
-If your organization has blocked beta apps and capabilities, you will not see the option to enable email notifications.

-When creating or editing a scheduled task, use the Enable email notifications on failure (Beta) parameter to receive emails when a data pipeline task run fails.
+When creating or editing a scheduled task, use the Enable email notifications on failure parameter to receive emails when a data pipeline task run fails.
 You can opt-out of emails at any time by editing the task and disabling this parameter.
-You can edit a task in the scheduled tasks page, or in the editor.
+You can edit a task in the scheduled tasks page or in the editor.
 To learn more about editing tasks, see the Work with existing tasks section below.

 Emails are sent to the owner of the data pipeline item when the task run returns a status of failed.
 A failed status means all outputs in the data pipeline failed to be created or updated.

 If the task run returns a status other than failed, you will not receive an email.
-Notably, you will not receive emails for task runs that return completedWithWarnings, which is returned when at least one output feature layer was created successfully but other outputs failed.
+Notably, you will not receive emails for task runs that return completedWithWarnings, which is returned when at least one output item was created successfully but other outputs failed.
 Additionally, if the submit job for the task run fails, the task will not run and you will not receive an email.

 You will receive a maximum of one email per task every six hours.
 However, if a task fails five consecutive times within the six hour time span, the task will automatically be set to a failed state and will not run again.
 In this scenario, you will only receive an email for the first failure.